Last Updated on

 A hidden 5-star cafe in Ubud.
 The little sister cafe by the same owners of the exclusive Locavore in Ubud is a gem.
 A hole-in-the-wall cafe, it has been extended to include an incredible deli selling the locally cured meats and condiments made from the Locavore kitchens.

-But the real reason you need to visit this place is because they have a Butchers Table on Saturday nights, serving a 3-course set menu showcasing the best of local meats and produce for Rp 350k per person.
+But the real reason you need to visit this place is that they have a Butchers Table on Saturday nights, serving a 3-course set menu showcasing the best of local meats and produce for Rp 350k per person.
 If you are a meat-lover this is not to be missed.
 The menu changes weekly so you never know what’s going to be on offer, but after taking several groups of guests over the past three years everyone has given this the big thumbs up!
 You will need to call ahead to make a reservation as it only seats around 16 people.
 You will love me for recommending this!

-Great coffee, small but impressive menu, all in pricing.
+Great coffee, small but impressive menu, all-in pricing.
 Coffee Cartel is relatively new on the Bali cafe scene, opening in late 2018.
-But it quickly established itself among the expats and longer-term visitors to Seminyak as serving quality coffee, breakfast and lunch.
-It’s tucked away 100m from the main street in Petitenget which is a plus, because the popular spots in Seminyak during high season are getting too crowded for comfort.
+But it quickly established itself among the ex-pats and longer-term visitors to Seminyak as serving quality coffee, breakfast and lunch.
+It’s tucked away 100m from the main street in Petitenget which is a plus because the popular spots in Seminyak during high season are getting too crowded for comfort.

 They have a unique gimmick in being able to create a photo or your name on the foam of your coffee, making for an irresistible Instagram moment.
 By downloading the app to your phone you can connect to their coffee machine and send any photo to be printed onto of your coffee.